glaunay/mongodet/bin/csv_to_json/README.md

 Installation and use of the converter
 -------------------------------------

 To use this converter, python3 must be installed on your computer.
-You can dowload it here at https://www.python.org/downloads/
+You can download it here at https://www.python.org/downloads/
 You also need two python packages, csv and datetime if they are not installed enter
 > pip3 install csv

 > pip3 install datetime

 When everything is ok do